GHSA Retail Licensing Program

 Some of these stores aren’t carrying GHSA merchandise.
 Why?

 Each local store manager has the ability to place orders and determine quantity for their own store.
 Sometimes these displays could be seasonal, such as “back to school” sales during the summer/fall.
 If you would like the store to carry your schools’ merchandise, please talk to the manager.
-If the manager is not familiar with the GHSA program, he can contact Tony Johnson at Strategic Marketing Affiliates at tjohnson@smaworks.com.
+If the manager is not familiar with the GHSA program, ask them to contact Brandon Tucker (btucker@k12licensing.com) or by phone at 317-504-5400.

-There are stores selling my school merchandise, but I do see a GHSA hang tag on the products.
+There are stores selling my school merchandise, but I do see a NFHS hang tag on the products.
 Is my school receiving royalties on the sales?

 Should schools develop original marks and logos?